melgmry0101b/eps2003csp11-interface/README.md

 This library provides the functionality needed to open the PKI token, and sign with CAdES-BES natively without the overhead of BouncyCastle for example.

+**Recently, with version 2.0.0, the library has been expanded to be able to dynamically load different PKCS#11 modules dynamically**.

 What are the Limitations of this Library?
 ----------------------------------------

 This library is developed natively for Windows platforms which renders it non-portable to other platforms as Macs or Linux.
-The library also is linked against `eps2003csp11.dll` specifically which doesn't allow it to be used for tokens that uses other software interfaces.
-Finally, the library is developed to interact with the first token available to the system without the ability to select specific token.
+The library is developed to interact with the first token available to the system without the ability to select specific token.
 These limitations are mitigable, but needs some work, feel free to open an [issue](https://github.com/melgmry0101b/eps2003csp11-interface/issues/new) if you reached these limitations, or help us by opening a [pull request](https://github.com/melgmry0101b/eps2003csp11-interface/compare).

 How to Use?
 -----------